tobiasHeinke/monostyle/docs/tools.md

 ### admonition-title

-Check the titlecase convention of the first line of admonitions.
+Check the title case convention of the first line of admonitions.

 ### heading-caps